Classification Models

 Model Type: DECISION TREE

-Decision tree is a classification model.
+The decision tree is a classification model.
 The first N - 1 input columns are features and can be any data type.
-All non-numeric features must be discrete and must contain no more than the configured distinctCountLimit number of unique values.
+All non-numeric features must be discrete and contain no more than the configured distinctCountLimit number of unique values.
 This limit is in place to prevent the internal model representation from growing too large.
 Numeric features are discrete by default and have the same limitation on the number of unique values, but they can be marked as continuous with the continuousFeatures option.
 For continuous features, the model builds the decision tree by dividing the values into two ranges instead of using discrete, unique values.
 The last input column is the label and can be any data type.
 The label must also have no more than the distinctCountLimit number of unique values.

-When you create the model, you specify all features first, and then you specify the label as the last column in the result set.
+When you create the model, you specify all features first, and then specify the label as the last column in the result set.

-You can use secondary indexes on discrete feature columns to greatly speed up training of a decision tree model.
+You can use secondary indexes on discrete feature columns to greatly speed up the training of a decision tree model.

 When you execute the model, you must specify the N - 1 features as parameters.
 The model returns the expected label.